ashbhat/ezJson/README.md

 Ridiculously easy HTTP Requests for iOS
 ======

-HTTP calls are now just method
+HTTP calls are now just a single method

 -----